Hambrook/Syn/README.md

 ## Available vars

 #### `--file`
 _Specify an additional config file to load (after other attempts).
-Can be full or relative path, or the name of a file in your SYN_DEFAULT_PATH (see below)_
+Can be full or relative path, or the name of a file in your SYN_DEFAULT_PATH (see below).
+This is useful if you aren't storing the syn configuration files in the project folder.
+You can also use `--file .` to use the current directory name as the filename_

 #### `--only`
 _Select only the actions you want to take, comma separated_